JacksonBurns/fastprop/paper/paper.md

  - Even when CV is done corectly, i.e. with a holdout set, for small datasets especially this can lead to misreprentation of accuracy.
 The holdout set, when initially randomly selected, may contain only 'easy' samples; regardless of the number of folds within the training/validation data, the reported performance will be overly optimistic.

 Rant part that needs to be refined:
-The solution is to either _nest_ cross validation (i.e. repeat cross validation multiple times with different holdout sets (as was done in https://pubs.acs.org/doi/10.1021/acsomega.1c02156, for example)) or to just simply do repeats (more practical for deep learning, which is slow compared to linear methods **and, if anything, only makes the model performance not as good as it could since I don't optimize on each possible subset (so statistcally I'm not guaranteed a good result and NN should not be a steep function of this training choice) be so really I'm being super-duper extra honest here**).
+The solution is to either _nest_ cross validation (i.e. repeat cross validation multiple times with different holdout sets (as was done in https://pubs.acs.org/doi/10.1021/acsomega.1c02156, for example)) or to just simply do repeats (like the MHNN paper)(more practical for deep learning, which is slow compared to linear methods **and, if anything, only makes the model performance not as good as it could since I don't optimize on each possible subset (so statistcally I'm not guaranteed a good result and NN should not be a steep function of this training choice) be so really I'm being super-duper extra honest here**).

  - By simply repeating a random selection of train/validation/testing subsets, we reduce the impact of biased holdout set selections while also avoiding data leakage.
  - For this study, the number of repetitions vary per-benchmark and are determined by first setting the number of repetitions to two, and then increasing until the result of a 2-sided T-test between the validation and testing set accuracy yielded a p-value greater than 0.05 at 95% confidence.
  - At that point it is asserted that a reasonable approximation of the accuracy as a function of the holdout set has been achieved.

 ### Choice of Evaluation Metric
-The evluation metric used in each of these metrics (L1, L2, AUROC, etc.) are presented here because that is what the reference papers (and the literature at large) use, especially the metrics established in moleculenet.
+The evaluation metric used in each of these metrics (L1, L2, AUROC, etc.) are presented here because that is what the reference papers (and the literature at large) use, especially the metrics established in moleculenet.
 It is my opinion that this choice of metric 'buries the lede' by requiring the reader to understand the relative magnitude of the target variables (for regression) or understand the nuances of classification quantification (ARUOC).
 On the HOPV15 subset, for example, an MAE of 1.1 seems exceptional in the literature, except that the WMAPE is nearly N%.
 That's right - when weighted by their magnitude, the best performing model is still usually off by about N%.